 Among business credit cards, there are two types of cash-back rewards programs.
 The first is a flat-rate structure that offers the same rewards rate on every purchase, regardless of the category.
 The is one example, offering 2% back on everything.

 The other type is a tiered structure that offers bonus rewards on certain purchases and a base rewards rate — typically 1% — on everything else.
-The is one of the best in this category, offering up to 5% back on a handful of office-related expenses.

 There are a few different types of travel rewards credit cards, including co-branded cards from airlines and hotel chains and general travel credit cards.